aiven/aiven-operator/docs/docs/resources/serviceuser.md

 ## ServiceUser {: #ServiceUser }

 ServiceUser is the Schema for the serviceusers API.
 Creates a service user for accessing Aiven services.
-The ServiceUser resource name becomes the username in Aiven.
+The ServiceUser resource name becomes the username in Aiven, unless spec.username overrides it.
 Built-in users like `avnadmin` cannot be deleted but their passwords can be modified using connInfoSecretSource.

 !!!
 Info "Exposes secret keys"